-If you're weeks into studying for the bar exam, it's a great time to evaluate your progress and consider what adjustments are needed to help you pass the bar exam.
+You're about halfway through bar prep. it's a great time to evaluate your progress and consider what adjustments are needed to help you pass the bar exam.

 Here are a few questions you can ask to take stock of your overall progress when studying for the Multistate Bar Exam (MBE).

 Identify which MBE subjects are giving you the most headaches and build in some extra time to work on them.
 Even 20 or 30 minutes of extra flash card work here and there can be a great way to address a challenging subject.
 That being said: be careful not to get too overly focused on one subject to the detriment of others.
 Make sure you're following your schedule and consistently moving through all of the ground you need to cover.

 2. How's Your Energy Holding Up?

 We've written before about the importance of keeping yourself rested and healthy throughout the summer.
 A steady, even pace is absolutely necessary to prevent burnout and to make sure that you're finishing on a strong note.
 If you're lacking in energy or sleep, make the corrections you need to get back on track and perform at your best.
 Remember that you won't be able to execute and perform at a high level unless you're in a good mental and physical state come test time.

 3. How is your study strategy working out?